stickhero23/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1-swap.c swaps integers
 2-strlen.c obtains the length of a string
-Task 3  prints a string, followed by a new line, to stdout
+Task 3  prints a string, followed by a new line, to stdout 4-print_rev.c prints a string in reverse followed by a line